jtext-103/itu_dode_demo/README.md

 consumed by the LightGBM library.
 Additionally, it evaluates the performance of the trained model using suitable metrics.

+## Folder
+1. `util`: this folder contains the processors which are used in 'freq_main_processing.py'

 ## Usage
 1. Run the `freq_main_processing.py` script to preprocess the raw data.
 Make sure to provide the necessary input data files or modify the code to fetch the data